 3. Improve strength

-One the many benefits you will notice during MMA training is increased strength.
+One the many benefits you will notice during training is increased strength.
 And you will not just feel it during weight lifting.
 You will see in your daily life too.
-MMA will improve many structural muscles that become weak due to prolonged sitting, and some activities will start being easier with time.
+Legitimate martial art training will improve many structural muscles that become weak due to prolonged sitting, and some activities will start being easier with time.

 Many sporting activities require one set of muscles to be used ignoring the others.
 Swimmers tend to have strong shoulders; soccer players will have stronger lower bodies while cyclists will have strong quads.
-On the other hand, MMA is a full body workout.
+On the other hand, martial art is a full body workout.

-But how does MMA enable you to develop such strength?
-Well, the workouts in this training program are designed to involve practically every muscle in your body.
+But how does martial arts enable you to develop such strength?
+Well, the workouts in some martial arts (especially MMA) are designed to involve practically every muscle in your body.
 Kicking will make your legs incredibly strong.
 As you punch, your arms and lats develop the same strength.
 Grappling will help build your core muscles.
 The nature of martial arts improves core muscles and muscles that are not worked out regularly during regular strength training

 4. Improve confidence